 The first Young Men’s Christian Association (YMCA) was formed by George Williams in St Paul’s churchyard in the heart of London in 1844.
 The Great Exhibition at the Crystal Palace in London in 1851 proved to be a milestone in the YMCA’s history, as publicity leaflets distributed at the time helped to develop links with other countries.
 The American YMCA Movement was founded in 1851, and led the way in addressing physical fitness with gym openings and a wide programme of activities.
 It went on to invent both basketball (1891) and volleyball (1895).

-We believe the YMCA Chelmsford started in 1877 in rooms above “Bonds”, the shop now occupied by Debenhams.
+We believe the YMCA Chelmsford started in 1877 in rooms above “Bonds”, the shop more recently occupied by Debenhams.

 YMCA Chelmsford moved to its present site in Victoria Road in 1927.
 During the 2nd World War we provided a canteen for the armed services, until around April 1943 when the new wing (built 1935) received bomb damage and the Board of Management had to find alternative accommodation until the repairs were completed.